 Office Mix is a free product created by Microsoft which also integrates into PowerPoint.
 It's very easy to use and it's primary advantage over Adobe Presenter is the ability to publish directly as a video (MP4).
 The video can then be uploaded to Kaltura for easy sharing with students.

-Camtasia is a paid application that records your entire screen and allows many advanced options including lesson building, interactive modules, advanced editing ability and many other features.
+Camtasia is an application that records your entire screen and allows many advanced options including lesson building, interactive modules, advanced editing ability and many other features.

 Kinnari-Korpela, Hanna.
 "Using short video lectures to enhance mathematics learning-experiences on differential and integral calculus course for engineering students."
 Informatics in Education 14, no. 1 (2015): 67.